ADVISOR, INVESTOR, FORMER DIGITAL AGENCY FOUNDER & CEO

 Jonah Seiger is a veteran digital agency executive, entrepreneur, and public affairs communications professional.
 Over his nearly 30-year career working at the intersection of the internet and American politics and policy, Jonah has co-founded two successful digital marketing agencies and a leading digital rights non-profit, and served as a senior advisor and strategist to leading corporations, foundations, trade associations, and candidates for federal, state, and local office.

-Currently an independent consultant, strategic advisor, and active angel investor Jonah currently provides counsel on business strategy, management, communications, and public affairs to select early-stage startups, established growing businesses, and mission-driven organizations with a focus on greentech, govtech, and digital media.
+Currently an independent consultant, strategic advisor, and angel investor, Jonah's provides counsel on business strategy, personnel and team-building, communications, and public affairs to select early-stage startups, established growing businesses, and mission-driven organizations; with a focus on green-tech, gov-tech, and the future of work.

-Previously, Jonah spent 15 years as founder, managing partner, and CEO of Connections Media LLC, a Washington DC-based full-service digital agency with a focus on public affairs.
-Founded in 2004, Connections Media offered digital strategy, design, digital marketing, and data analytics services to fortune 100 companies, foundations, trade associations, and candidates for federal, state, and local office.
+Beginning in 2004, Jonah spent 15 years as founder, managing partner, and CEO of Connections Media LLC, a creative digital agency with a focus on public affairs.
+Connections Media offered strategy, design, and digital marketing and analytics services in support of issues and causes, working with Fortune 500 companies, foundations, trade associations, and select candidates for federal, state, and local office.
+A nearly 40-strong team of talented professionals with offices in Washington, DC and NYC, "CM" was trusted for the team's insight, creativity, and quality execution, and was rewarded with longstanding loyal clients and numerous industry awards - including multiple Webby’s.

-Widely regarded as an internet pioneer, Jonah has deep roots in the internet world.
+Widely regarded as an internet advocacy pioneer, Jonah has deep roots in the internet world.

-A native of Silicon Valley, Jonah began his career in Washington DC in 1993 working on internet-related-policy issues with Congressman Edward Markey (D-MA), Chair of the House Telecommunications Subcommittee, and later with the Electronic Frontier Foundation (EFF).
-In 1994, he helped found and served as the first Communications Director for the Center for Democracy and Technology (CDT), a leading internet policy and advocacy organization.
+A native of Silicon Valley, Jonah began his career in Washington DC in 1993 as an intern working on internet-related-policy issues with Congressman Ed Markey (MA), then-chair of the House Telecommunications Subcommittee, and then as a policy analyst with the Electronic Frontier Foundation (EFF).
+In 1994, he helped found and served as the first Communications Director for the Center for Democracy and Technology (CDT), an internet policy and advocacy organization, whose mission is putting democracy and individual civil liberties at the center of the digital revolution.